orrsella/mah-server/README.md

 ## Setup New Server

-- DNS `A` recoreds over to new IP address so Let's Encrypt can authenticate the domain.
+- Move DNS `A` records over to new IP address so Let's Encrypt can authenticate the domain.
 - Add new server (ubuntu 16.04 expected) to `inventories/production/inventory` and run:

 ```bash